Homeschooling Children with ADD/ADHD and/or ODD

 A compilation of resources by Delana H. Stewart

-http://homeschooling.gomilpitas.com/articles/080302.htm — This is an article by Ann Zeise (8/3/2002) called “Light and Learning.”
-In this article, she discusses how light effects learning.
-She specifically mentions improvement in attitude.
-She discusses how fluorescent lights can cause a variety of problems such as: attention, stress, hyper-activity, distress, depression, high blood pressure, aggression, and even tooth decay.
+ADD and Flourescent LightingAn article by Ann Zeise (8/3/2002) called “Light and Learning.”
+Discusses how fluorescent lights can cause a variety of problems such as: attention, stress, hyper-activity, distress, depression, high blood pressure, aggression,…

-http://www.edarticle.com/article.php?id=280 — This is an article by Dawn-Elise Snipes about homeschooling kids with add/hd.
+Homeschooling Kids with ADD — An article by Dawn-Elise Snipes about homeschooling kids with add/hd.
 In this article she says: “Kids with ADD/ADHD need a place with few distractions, short bursts of learning followed by physical activity, structure and learning materials tailored to how they learn and learning times scheduled around when they learn best.”
-She also lists recommended curriculum and programs.

 Curriculum suggestions for kids with ADD/HD (recommended by the parents who teach them):